hhu-bsinfo/dxram/script/compute/README.md

 }
 ```

+If the *dxram.json* file is not available, start the deploy script once to auto generate a default config file.

 ## Deployment and running an example script

 Deploy DXRAM using the deploy script with the *SimpleComputeGroupTest.conf* config (execution directory is the dxram root dir):